An Integral Spectral Representation of the Massive Dirac Propagator in the Kerr Geometry in Eddington-Finkelstein-type Coordinates: Introduction

-where $H$ denotes the Hamiltonian and $\psi$ the Dirac $4$-spinor.
-Moreover, we introduce a scalar product on the solution space and show that the Dirac Hamiltonian is symmetric with respect to this scalar product (on smooth and compactly supported Dirac $4$-spinors).
-We also establish that it coincides with the canonical scalar product obtained by integrating the normal component (defined with respect to space-like hypersurfaces) of the Dirac current.
-We point out that in the present setting, the Dirac equation as well as the scalar product are smooth at the horizons.
-Since we apply the spectral theorem in the derivation of the propagator, we need to construct a unique self-adjoint extension of the Hamiltonian.
-To this end, in order to have a unitary time evolution, we first prevent that Dirac particles may impinge on the curvature singularity by shielding it imposing a {\em{Dirichlet-type boundary condition}} on a time-like hypersurface inside the Cauchy horizon.
-Clearly, this boundary condition changes the dynamics of the Dirac particles because they are now reflected on the inner boundary surface.
-However, the dynamics {\em{outside the Cauchy horizon}} is not affected, as the reflected particles cannot reenter this particular region (see FIG.~1 on page~\pageref{Fig1}).
-Second, since the Hamiltonian is not elliptic at the horizons, we employ the method for non-uniformly elliptic boundary value problems introduced in~\cite{FRö}, yielding a unique self-adjoint extension.
-This makes it possible to write down the Dirac propagator in spectral form
+where $H$ denotes the Hamiltonian, $\psi$ is a Dirac $4$-spinor, and $(\tau, r, \theta, \phi)$ are the advanced Eddington--Finkelstein-type coordinates.
+Moreover, we introduce a suitable scalar product on the associated space of solutions, and show for smooth and compactly supported Dirac $4$-spinors that the Hamiltonian is symmetric with respect to this scalar product.
+We also establish that it coincides with the canonical scalar product obtained by integrating the normal component (defined with respect to the level sets of $\tau$) of the Dirac current.
+As we apply the spectral theorem in the derivation of the propagator, we need to establish the essential self-adjointness of the Dirac Hamiltonian.
+To this end, we first impose a Dirichlet-type boundary condition on a time-like inner boundary surface placed beyond the Cauchy horizon.
+This boundary condition prevents Dirac particles from impinging on the curvature singularity without affecting their dynamics in the region outside the Cauchy horizon, consequently leading to a unitary time evolution.
+Then, we apply the method of proof for the essential self-adjointness of the Dirac Hamiltonian for mixed initial-boundary value problems that are not uniformly elliptic introduced in \cite{FRö}.
+Subsequently, it is possible to derive an integral representation of the Dirac propagator via the spectral theorem for unbounded self-adjoint operators